-Also, Fuel getting into engine oil causes the oil to lose viscosity, lowering engine lubrication.
+Because, fuel getting into engine oil, causes the oil to lose viscosity, lowering engine lubrication.

-As a result, Fuel getting into engine oil will reduce oil viscosity causing the oil to thin out to a dangerous level.
+Consequently, fuel getting into engine oil, will reduce oil viscosity; causing the oil to thin out to a dangerous level.

-Consequently, This results in additional friction between the metal surfaces causing premature wear of engine parts.
-So, Fuel getting into engine oil is a condition caused by excess; unburned fuel entering the crankcase.
-Fuel getting into engine oil happens to all engines; But usually not to the extent to cause engine damage.
+Also, this results in, additional friction between the metal surfaces; causing premature wear of engine parts.
+So, fuel getting into engine oil is a condition caused by excess; unburned fuel entering the crankcase.
+Consequently, fuel getting into engine oil happens to all engines; but usually not to the extent to cause engine damage.

-Consequently, The oil films formed are weakened and less capable of withstanding high engine loads.
+The oil films formed, are weakened and less capable of withstanding, high engine loads.

 So, Where Does The Damage Start

-For instance, Knowing The, Cause; Effect And The Fix May Be All You Need To Save Your Engine.
+So, Knowing The Cause, Effect, And The Fix, May Be All You Need To Save Your Engine

 |Poor combustion.||The fuel isn’t burning off completely.||Check that the combustion chamber and the injection system are working properly.|